Online Counseling for Anxiety and Depression

-We are now providing online therapy through a HIPAA compliant video-conferencing platform.
-We understand that anxiety, depression, relationship strain and loneliness are exacerbated by social distancing and the following services continue to be available from our experts:
+We understand that anxiety, depression, relationship strain and loneliness are exacerbated by social distancing, and the following services continue to be available from our experts:

-Prevention and early intervention is important to avoid developing or worsening an anxiety or depressive disorder.
+Prevention and early intervention is essential to avoid developing or worsening anxiety or depressive disorders.
 Experts recommend asking for help at the first signs of distress.
 You can prevent unnecessary suffering by asking for help and developing coping skills.

 How Does Online Counseling Work?

-The first step is a phone conversation with an intake coordinator who will help you decide which therapist would a good match based on your needs and their clinical expertise.
-After scheduling your first session you will receive a link to an encrypted site which will allow you to speak to your therapist through video conferencing.
-At this point you will progress with the treatment that is best suited for your needs as it would in traditional face to face counseling.
+The first step is a phone conversation with an intake coordinator who will help you decide which therapist would be a good match based on your needs and their clinical expertise.
+After scheduling your first session, you will receive a link to an encrypted site allowing you to speak to your therapist through video conferencing.
+At this point, you will progress with the treatment that is best suited for your needs as it would in traditional face-to-face counseling.

 Does this work for couples therapy?

-We can help your relationship whether you are living together, or in separate residences.
-We are providing Gottman Method Couples Assessments and Therapy, and are providing help with communication, infidelity, conflict management and emotional distancing.
+We can help your relationship whether you live together or in separate residences.
+We provide online Gottman Method Couples Assessments and Therapy and help with communication, infidelity, conflict management, and emotional distancing.

 Main Line Counseling Partners can help.

-All of our therapists have many years of experience with individual and couples counseling and are trained in a variety of approaches to best fit your needs.
+Our therapists have many years of experience with individual and couples counseling and are trained in various approaches to best fit your needs.
 We can also refer you to a psychiatrist if you would like to discuss medication options.
 Please visit our other pages for more information about our services.